Saptasajya

 Saptasajya is a village in Dhenkanal district, Odisha, India.
-Important establishments include ICAR Saptasajya Mango germplasm bank, High School, Teakwood garden and Bee Farm.
+Important establishments include ICAR Saptasajya Mango germplasm bank, a high school, Teakwood garden and a bee farm.

 Geography

 This small village is situated at a distance of 11 km from Dhenkanal and is well connected by road transport.
 The government constructed the road in 1982.
 Nearby villages include Badagila, Sadeibereni, Badrapalli, Kamning, Padmanavpur and Patrabhag.

 Demography

 According to the 2011 census, there are total 268 families residing in Saptasajya comprising 1091 persons.
 With 548 males and 543 females, the sex ratio of Saptasajya (991 women per 1000 men) which is higher than Odisha state average of 979.
 However, among children Saptasajya has 809 girls per 1000 boys, vastly lower than Odisha average of 941.

 Saptasajya village has higher literacy rate compared to Odisha.
 In 2011, literacy rate of Saptasajya village was 85.81% compared to 72.87% of Odisha.
 Male literacy stands at 88.02% while female literacy rate was 83.65%.